abhinsh/RPA/Execute_Python_Script_From_UIPATH_Example/README.txt

 See package_detail.jpg file above for the package (UiPath.Python.Activities) needed to install in UiPath Studio in order to run Python workflow.

+** Consideration for this workflow: the location of python.exe is maintained in PATH environment variable.

 ## ACTIVITIES description of this package: